The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

  workflow, it is required to add unit tests that cover the code in the developed workflow.

 The test files for workflows are stored in `my-dags/tests/workflows`.
-The `ObservatoryTestCase` class in the `observatory-platform/observatory/platform/utils/test_utils.py` file contains common test methods and should be used as a parent class for the unit tests instead of `unittest.TestCase`.
+The `SandboxTestCase` class in the `observatory-platform/observatory/platform/utils/test_utils.py` file contains common test methods and should be used as a parent class for the unit tests instead of `unittest.TestCase`.
-Additionally, the `ObservatoryEnvironment` class in the `test_utils.py` can be used to simulate the Airflow environment and the different workflow tasks can be run and tested inside this environment.
+Additionally, the `SandboxEnvironment` class in the `test_utils.py` can be used to simulate the Airflow environment and the different workflow tasks can be run and tested inside this environment.

 ### Testing DAG structure
-The workflow's DAG structure can be tested through the `assert_dag_structure` method of `ObservatoryTestCase`.
+The workflow's DAG structure can be tested through the `assert_dag_structure` method of `SandboxTestCase`.
 The DAG object is compared against a dictionary, where the key is the source node, and the value is a list of sink nodes.
 This expresses the relationship that the source node task is a dependency of all of the sink node tasks.